 Follow Up, from their site : “The health and safety of our employees, volunteers, visitors and our extended AGO community is always our top priority.
 It is for this reason, and on the direction of the Government of Ontario, that the AGO closed temporarily, effective Sunday, November 22 at 5 p.m.
 We will continue to monitor the situation and look forward to welcoming visitors to the AGO again.”

 There are an impressive six new panels up on the AGO’s website, under the tab “Current Exhibitions”.
 I went to have a look at each one and, as always, came away from the gallery feeling uplifted and happy, in spite of all that’s going on these days.

-This interesting article gave insight into why I felt so good — “recent studies and research have proven that a trip to the art gallery or a museum can positively impact your health and well-being in several essential ways, like lowering anxiety and depression and boosting critical thinking skills.”
+This interesting article gave insight into why I felt so good — to quote, “recent studies and research have proven that a trip to the art gallery or a museum can positively impact your health and well-being in several essential ways, like lowering anxiety and depression and boosting critical thinking skills.”

 Here’s a look at the six newly installed exhibitions.
 The notes are excerpts from the AGO’s (aka the Art Gallery of Ontario) site.